tektoncd/community/teps/0060-remote-resource-resolution.md

     type: Succeeded
 ```

-If a `ResourceRequest` fails resolution then it is marked as failed with
+If a `ResolutionRequest` fails resolution then it is marked as failed with
 a `Succeeded/"False"` condition.
 The condition will include a
 machine-readable `reason` and human-readable `message` explaining the
 failure.